Nour El Sherbini

-Nour Atef Ahmed Zaki El Sherbini (نُور عَاطِف أَحْمَد زَكِيّ الشَّرْبِينِيّ; born 1 November 1995) is an Egyptian professional squash player.
+Nour Atef Ahmed Zaki El Sherbini (نور عاطف أحمد زكى الشربينى; born 1 November 1995) is an Egyptian professional squash player.

 She holds the record with Malaysian Nicol David for having won the most women's world individual titles.
-The eight world titles were achieved in 2015, 2016, 2018–19, 2019–20, 2020–21, 2022, 2023 and 2025.
+The eight world titles were achieved in; 2015, 2016, 2018–19, 2019–20, 2020–21, 2022, 2023 and 2025.

-She has been ranked as the world No. 1 in women's singles by the Women's Squash Association (WSA), on several occasions, has won the British Open four times and as of May 2025 has 44 PSA titles to her name.
+She has been ranked as the world No. 1 in women's singles by the Women's Squash Association (WSA), on several occasions, has won the British Open four times and as of May 2025, she has 45 PSA titles to her name.

 Early life

 Nour was born and raised in Alexandria, Egypt.
 She started playing squash when she was 6 years old, and was already participating in tournaments before she was 8.
 She trained at Alexandria Sporting Club (ASC) in Alexandria.

 Her brother Omar el Sherbini kept her interested in squash as she would spend time watching him and learning from his sessions.
 She has said that sports runs in her family: "My father used to be a football player and a good swimmer.
 Also my mum was a good athlete".